hojelse/fcdm/natural_deduction/README.md

 ### Natural deduction
 > In logic and proof theory, natural deduction is a kind of proof calculus in which logical reasoning is expressed by inference rules closely related to the "natural" way of reasoning.
 This contrasts with Hilbert-style systems, which instead use axioms as much as possible to express the logical laws of deductive reasoning.
 [Wikipedia](https://en.wikipedia.org/wiki/Natural_deduction)

-### Predicate (Mathematical logic)
-> In mathematical logic, a predicate is commonly understood to be a Boolean-valued function P: X→ {true, false}, called a predicate on X. However, predicates have many different uses and interpretations in mathematics and logic, and their precise definition, meaning and use will vary from theory to theory.
-[Wikipedia](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic))

 ### Rule of inference
 > In formal logic (and many related areas), rules of inference are usually given in the following standard form: [Wikipedia](https://en.wikipedia.org/wiki/Rule_of_inference)